alncat/opusDSD/README.md

 Superposition of state 8 with state 3:
 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/hrds.png?raw=true "hrd 15 superposition")

 The superposition clearly demonstrated the relative displacements of the two Hrd3 subunits.
-We can then understand how this complex can only be determined to low resolutions like 4.7 angstrom (consensus model) and the upper middle part shows blurred weak densities.
+We can then understand how this complex can only be determined to low resolution like 4.7 angstrom (consensus model) and the upper middle part shows blurred weak densities.
 This example demonstrates that DSD can resolve compositional changes and dynamics in a unified framework.

 # set up environment